NBA Live 19

 |Release date(s)||September 7th 2018|

 NBA Live 19 (stylised as NBA LIVE 19) is an NBA basketball simulation video game by EA Sports, released on September 7th 2018 for PlayStation 4 and Xbox One.
 It is the twenty-first game in the NBA Live series (not counting cancelled titles), and the sixth game in the series to be developed by EA Tiburon.
 Joel Embiid is the game's cover player.
-It is the direct sequel to NBA Live 18, and is currently expected to be followed by NBA Live 21.
+It is the direct sequel to NBA Live 18, and currently remains the most recent release in the NBA Live series.

 Development & Features